 Final Budget Compared to Actual Results

-Actual revenues were \$163,910, or 1.0%, greater than estimated revenues.
-One significant difference was additional County appropriation of \$66,689 for employee longevity program adjustments and the summer youth worker program.
-A second significant difference was the unexpected receipt of \$107,334 in funding from the State's Education Lottery Unclaimed Funds program.
+Actual revenues were \$154,048, or 1 percent, greater than estimated revenues.
+The most significant difference was the unexpected receipt of \$121,210 in funding from the State's Education Lottery Unclaimed Funds program.